micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

 run out of the box, even if the syntax is Python 3 valid, but that's normal, since there have been changes in the semantic.
 Since I did not write hazardlib, fixing broken tests may not be the easiest things in the world, but that's life.
-We will see when we will reach that point.
+We will see how it goes when we will reach that point.